Treatment for Bad breath (Halitosis)

 Having halitosis can have a major impact on a person.
 Because of bad breath, other people may back away or turn their heads.
 This can cause a loss of confidence and self-esteem.

 Gentle but effective tongue cleaning may also be required.
 A variety of tongue brushes and scrapers have been produced in recent years.
-The tongue should be brushed in a gentle but thorough manner, from the back towards the front of the tongue, keeping in mind that the hardest to reach back portion smells the worst.
+The tongue should be brushed in a gentle but thorough manner, from the back towards the front of the tongue.
+Keep in mind that the hardest to reach portion in the back smells the worst.

 People with chronic sinusitis may find the regular use of a saline nasal spray helpful.
-A course of an antibiotic, effective against anaerobic bacteria (such as metronidazole, to reduce the overgrowth of sulphur-producing bacteria), may also help.
-Speak to your dentist, doctor or chemist to identify the cause of your halitosis and to find the most effective treatment for you.
+A course of an antibiotic, effective against anaerobic bacteria (such as metronidazole, to reduce the overgrowth of sulfur-producing bacteria), may also help.
+Speak to your dentist near you, doctor or chemist to identify the cause of your halitosis and to find the most effective treatment for you.